Deland-Labs/dfinity-self-describing-standard/README.md

    Canister should implement the interface self-describing.

-   Dfinity can solve the problem solved by ERC1820 through the interface self-description, and achieve the self-description of the canister interface by implementing supported Interface(text) -> (bool).
+   Dfinity can solve the problem solved by ERC1820 through the interface self-description, and achieve the self-description of the canister interface by implementing supportedInterface(text) -> (bool).

-## Example
+## How to test
    You can test it with the following command :

    ```